-[Solved!]
-Excel VBA “Argument Not Optional” Error
+How to Resolve the Excel VBA “Argument Not Optional” Error (4 Solutions)

 Why “Argument Not Optional” Error Occurs in Excel VBA

-The “Argument not optional” error in Excel VBA occurs when you call a procedure or function without providing all the required arguments.
-In VBA, every argument of a procedure or function has a specific order and may have a predefined value or be marked as optional.
-You will encounter this error if you omit a required argument when calling the procedure or function.
+This error occurs when you call a procedure or function without providing all the required arguments.
+In VBA, each argument has a specific order and may be optional or predefined.
+If you omit a required argument, you’ll encounter this error.
+Here are four solutions to resolve it:

-Solution 1: Providing a Proper Argument
+Solution 1 – Providing a Proper Argument

 Showing “Argument not optional” because of missing argument